tdilauro/Simplified-wiki/BearerTokenPropagation.md

 who presents that token to the distributor can download that book.

 The patron is waiting for an HTTP response.
-The library doesn't have the book and send the book to the patron, but the library _can_ send a document containing the two pieces of information necessary to download the book from the distributor:
+The library doesn't have the book and doesn't want to download it just to pass it in to the patron.
+Instead, the library sends a document containing the two pieces of information necessary to download the book from the distributor: